micah-11101/US-Birth-Analysis/README.md

 1. Use the dropdown menus at the top of the page to filter data by region, division, or state
 2. Click on states in the map to view detailed information in the pop-up card
-3. When a state is selected, scroll down to view time series charts of birth rates and other demographic factors
+3. When a state is selected, scroll down to view time series charts of birth rates/weights and other demographic factors
-4. Use the "Reset Map View" button to return to the initial nationwide view
+4. Use the "Reset Map View" button to return to the initial centered nation-wide view
-5. Hover over data points in the charts for precise values

 ## Ethical Considerations